Undertaking market research using client email addresses

-This is of course a very understandable response and in any event it is good to be cautious but as you will see: it is not the case.
-The Act defines research as compatible and this is key to our ability to use databases as long as it is for the sole purpose of undertaking research.
+This is of course a very understandable response, and in any event it is good to be cautious, but it is not the case.
+The Act defines research as compatible, and this is key to our ability to use databases as long as it is for the sole purpose of undertaking research.

 The Data Protection Act 1998

 “Personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.”
 Click here to find that quote.

 However, Section 33(2) of The Data Protection Act of 1998 states:

 “For the purposes of the second data protection principle, the further processing of personal data only for research purposes in compliance with the relevant conditions is not to be regarded as incompatible with the purposes for which they were obtained.”
 Click here to find that quote.

 Say you have email addresses that are retained in a database as a result of selling tickets to individuals to see a sporting event.
 To then contact these individuals subsequently to undertake research to assess the success of the event would be deemed as a compatible activity under the Act.

 What would not be deemed compatible would be if the emails were used for any other purpose whatsoever.